Skip to main content

 How have your qualifications and studies helped you prepare for this course?

-What admissions teams want: evidence that the academic skills you've built (analysis, scientific method, sustained study, problem-solving) map onto what they teach.
-For medicine and dentistry, this is where you reference specific A-Level topics that genuinely interest you and explain how that interest deepened — not a list of grades.
+Evidence that the academic skills you have built — analysis, scientific method, sustained study, problem-solving — map onto what they teach.
+For medicine and dentistry, reference specific A-Level topics that genuinely interest you and explain how that interest deepened, not a list of grades.
 Q2 is where the most marks live for science-heavy courses.

 What else have you done to prepare outside of education, and why are these experiences useful?